 At December 31, 2004, we had \$2.546 billion of debt, \$306 million of cash and equivalents (net debt of \$2.240 billion, defined as total debt less cash and equivalents) and \$125 million of shareholders' deficit.
 This compares to \$1.840 million of debt, \$555 million of cash and equivalents (net debt of \$1.285 billion), a note payable to shareholders of \$342 million, minority interest in the preferred stock of Holdings of \$204 million and \$280 million of shareholders' equity at September 30, 2004.
-The increase in net debt and the related reduction in minority interest in the preferred stock of Holdings was due to the Holdings Refinancing that occurred in December 2004.
-As part of the Holdings Refinancing, our debt increased by \$696 million and a portion of the proceeds raised was used to redeem the cumulative preferred stock of Holdings at its liquidation value of \$209 million.
+The increase in net debt and the related reduction in minority interest in the preferred stock of Holdings Refinancing, our debt increased by \$696 million and a portion of the proceeds raised was used to redeem the cumulative preferred stock of Holdings at its liquidation value of \$209 million.
 The remaining portion of the proceeds raised in connection with the Holdings Refinancing was primarily used to pay a \$422 million return of capital to the holders of our Class L Common Stock, which was the principal factor for the reduction in shareholders' equity that occurred during the three months ended December 31, 2004.
-We also repaid our \$342 million note payable to our shareholders in October 2004, which was issued in September 2004 as part of a Return of Capital to the holders of our Class L Common Stock.
+We also repaid our \$342 million note payable to our shareholders in October 2004, which was issued in September 300 cur Stock.